aws/aws-fpga/sdk/userspace/fpga_mgmt_tools/README.md

 ### Looking at Metrics

-The `fpga-describe-local-image` **`metrics`** option may be used to display FPGA image hardware metrics including FPGA PCI and DDR ECC metrics.
+The `fpga-describe-local-image` **`metrics`** option may be used to display FPGA image hardware metrics including FPGA PCI and DDR metrics.

 Additionally, the `fpga-describe-local-image` **`clear-metrics`** option may be used to display and clear FPGA image hardware metrics (clear on read).